WJTN: Jim Roselle

 Roselle is known for his interviews, most of which came from his Bestor Plaza Studio at the world-famous Chautauqua Institution, starting in the summer of 1974.
 Roselle has interviewed hundreds of powerful speakers including: then-Governor Bill Clinton, Senator Hillary Rodham Clinton, political humorist Mark Russell, Jane Goodall, Lucille Ball, Tim Russert, fitness guru Richard Simmons, Margaret Meade, Loretta Lorouche, Rocky Marciano.
 Historians and Pulitzer Prize winners David McCullough, Doris Kearns Goodwin, and James McPherson.
 Poet-laureates Robert Pinskey, Stanley Kunitze and Billy Collins.
 Eliot Spitzer and Phil Donahue.
 Authors - E.L.
 Doctorow, Joyce Carol Oates, Amy Tan, Roger Rosenblatt.
-Lee Hamilton-CoChairman of the 9-11 Commission, Hamilton Jordan - President Carter's Chief of Staff, as well as Kings and Queens.
+Lee Hamilton: Co-Chairman of the 9/11 Commission, Hamilton Jordan - President Carter's Chief of Staff, as well as Kings and Queens.

 His style of interviewing was much different from those of other talk radio personalities.
 Roselle did detailed research on the people and subjects of his interviews, and his knowledge and insight often surprised and impressed his guests.
 Roselle featured "on air conversation" not just stereotype interviews.

 While most known for his on-air role, it is the common person in the local community that Jim related to most, as signified by his show's opening, "Good morning hometown Jamestown and neighbors!
 Join me in a cup of happiness!"
 The community woke up to his voice every day, but most are unaware of his community affiliations and passions.
-He has been a member of the Board of Directors for the Lucille Ball Little Theatre for over 30 years; the Jamestown Boys and Girls club for more than 25 years; and most recently at the James Prendergast Library.
+He has been a member of the board of directors for the Lucille Ball Little Theatre for over 30 years; the Jamestown Boys and Girls club for more than 25 years; and most recently at the James Prendergast Library.
 He also has been the chairman for many community events and enjoyed golfing when he had the chance.

-Roselle died on March 23, 2016 at the age of 89.
+Roselle died on March 23, 2016, at the age of 89.
 WJTN continues to carry regular interviews from Chautauqua Institution after Roselle's death.